Free audio transcriber comparison ranking 6 online tools by accuracy in 2026

 Your content is in a non-English language → Happy Scribe for major European languages; Sipsip or local Whisper for the widest language coverage.

 You work primarily on mobile → Notta.
-The mobile app experience is noticeably better than the competition, though the 3-minute per-file limit constrains longer recordings.
+The mobile app experience is noticeably better than the competition, though the 3-minute per-file limit constrains anything beyond quick voice notes.

 For most workflows — occasional research interviews, podcast content, voice memos — Sipsip's free audio transcriber is the simplest starting point.
 The AI summary alone makes it worth using over raw transcript-only tools.